 Halloween is all about fun and kids (and adults who like to act like kids).
 Essential to the Halloween experience is, of course, the Halloween costume.
 If you're struggling with ideas or looking for a last-minute costume for kids, airplanes are a popular and easy option.
 You can create a plane costume with little more than cardboard, tape and some time.
 By following this tutorial and using a template, you'll be able to cosplay as an aviator explorer just in time to go trick-or-treating

 Things You'll Need

-Tape together one of the 12x12x18-inch boxes.
-Cut out the top and bottom of the box leaving a 2-inch border all the way around.
-Cut arm hole flaps 3 inches wide and 4 inches tall on the 12-inch sides.
+Tape the edges of one of the cardboard boxes.
+Cut out the top and bottom of the box, leaving a 2-inch border all the way around.
+Cut arm hole flaps 3 inches wide and 4 inches tall on the sides.
 Leave the flaps attached at the top to help secure the wings later.
 This first step is simple, but critical, for setting the groundwork for your homemade Halloween costume.

 Make the Cockpit